alexanderzimmermann/HookFramework/Docs/languages/en/ref/project.structure.rst

 - **Respositories/**: This directory contains your application.
 It will house the *MVC* system, as well as configurations, services used, and your bootstrap file.

+  - **ExampleGit/**: This is the main directory corresponding to your git repository name.
+                  If you need you can also put some directories or code files here.

+    - **Client/** and **Server/**: These directories serve as the listener for all post, pre and start actions.
+      The subactions are -commit -rev-prop-change are not separated but this can be done within in the `register` function of the `listener object`.

-  - **Example/**: This is the main directory corresponding to your subversion repository name.
+  - **ExampleSvn/**: This is the main directory corresponding to your subversion repository name.
                   If you need you can also put some directories or code files here.

     - **Post/**, **Pre/**, and **Start/**: These directories serve as the listener for all post, pre and start actions.